jtarchie/site/written/resume/index.md

 ### [Move, Inc.](https://www.move.com) Senior Staff Engineer Denver, CO Sep.
 2021 - Apr.
 2023

-- _Technologies_: Ruby on Rails, Typescript, NextJS, NestJS, Neptune, GraphQL, React, MongoDB, ECS
+- _Technologies_: Ruby on Rails, Typescript, NextJS, NestJS, Neptune, GraphQL, React, MongoDB, ECSa
-- Supervised a group of 8+ engineers in the creation and execution of user journey enhancements throughout the Realtor suite of websites, employing advanced NestJS, GraphQL, AWS Neptune Graph, and Typescript technologies to enhance multi-site user experience.
+- Lead team of 8+ engineers in the greenfield execution of user tracking across the suite of Move, Inc. application.
+Using Fingerprinting technology (helped procure contract) as universal identifier.
-- Coordinated with stakeholders such as Front-End Development and Mobile (iOS & Android) teams and the Director of Engineering for Personalization Enablement to develop and implement quarterly project objectives, prioritize functionalities, set technical standards, and guarantee seamless integration across Realtor websites.
+- Coordinated stakeholders, Front-End Development and Mobile (iOS & Android) teams, and the Director of Engineering to develop and implement quarterly project objectives, prioritize functionalities, set technical standards, and guarantee seamless integration across Realtor websites.
-- Pioneering a practical testing framework, I ensured the optimal utilization of AWS Lambda at Edge, enabling faster developer feedback loops by allowing local emulation.
+- Pioneered an in-house testing framework, for optimal utilization of AWS Lambda at Edge, enabling faster developer feedback loops.
-- Successfully leading the scaling of a critical application, I implemented advanced load balancing strategies, resulting in its capability to handle over 150,000 requests per minute.
+- Scaled critical authentication application resulting in its stable capability to handle over 150,000 requests per minute.
 This initiative reduced infrastructure expenses by 10% and significantly decreased the failure rate by 45%.
-- Identified and achieved the strategic termination of outdated applications and coordinated with internal teams, saving the company $600k annually on infrastructure costs.
-- Comprehensively assessing and defining technical requirements, I strategically analyzed the legacy user login experience application with a build versus buy decision.
-Leveraging metrics such as cost and time to release, I effectively presented the information in a consumable manner to leadership, enabling informed decision-making to purchase externally.
+Supporting over 100+ million users.
+- Scheduled the retirement of legacy application across the organization.
+  Resulting in $600k+ of saving infrastructure cost.
+- Planned and schedule migration from in-house authentication system to well vetted Auth0.
+Emphasizing the need to build or buy, while presenting.
 - Proactively mentoring team members with one-on-one sessions, I facilitated their career progression, resulting in four individuals attaining well-deserved promotions within a year of our collaboration.